Mycena maculata

 Mycena maculata, commonly known as the reddish-spotted Mycena, is a species of fungus in the family Mycenaceae.

 The fruit bodies, or mushrooms, have conic to bell-shaped to convex caps that are initially dark brown but fade to brownish-gray when young, reaching diameters of up to 4 cm.
 They are typically wrinkled or somewhat grooved, and have reddish-brown spots in age, or after being cut or bruised.
 The whitish to pale gray gills also become spotted reddish-brown as they mature.
 The stem, up to 8 cm long and covered with whitish hairs at its base, can also develop reddish stains.
 The mycelium of M. maculata has bioluminescent properties.
 Although the species is known for its propensity to stain reddish, when these stains do not appear it strongly resembles M. galericulata.

 The saprobic fungus is found in Europe and North America, where it grows in groups or clusters on the rotting wood of both hardwoods and conifers.
 Its edibility is unknown.

 Taxonomy and naming

-The species was first described scientifically by the German mycologist Petter Karsten in 1890.
+The species was first described scientifically by the Finnish mycologist Petter Karsten in 1890.
 The name Mycena maculata was also used by the Australian mycologist John Burton Cleland in 1934, but that usage was considered illegitimate, and the species he described has since been renamed to Mycena austromaculata by Cheryl Grgurinovic and Tom May in 1997.

 The specific epithet maculata is derived from the Latin word "spotted".
 The mushroom is commonly known as the "reddish-spotted Mycena".